Initial exchange offering

 An Initial exchange offering (IEO) is the cryptocurrency exchange equivalent to a stock launch or Initial public offering (IPO).
 An IEO is the process of digital asset (e.g. coins or tokens) procurement through an established exchange for the purpose of raising capital for start-up companies.
 Exchanges act as a middleman between investors and the startup, profiting from fees generated by services rendered during the due diligence process and funding phase.
-IEO's and initial coin offerings (ICO) share similar characteristics with, however, an IEO can be seen as an evolution from the ICO due to legal influence and an increase in financial regulations within the cryptocurrency market.
+IEOs and initial coin offerings (ICOs) share similar characteristics; however, an IEO can be seen as an evolution from the ICO due to legal influence and an increase in financial regulations within the cryptocurrency market.

 History

 The first use of an IEO by a major exchange was in January 2019, with the launch of Binance's platform Binance Launchpad.